hugocore/e-commerce-shop/README.md

 - Thought about using metadata to store delivery times per region, but it seems to not be useful because we cannot query metadata attributes in AR.
-Nevertheless, if the query that allocates stock is raw, then it could be a plus.
+Nevertheless, if the query that allocates stock was raw, it could be a plus.

 ``` ruby
 store :metadata, :accessors => [:colour, :size, :notes, :product_url]